bright/new-www/content/jobs/senior-backend-developer.md

 technology:
   - Java
   - Kotlin
-  - Spring
+  - Spring Boot
-  - AWS
-  - PostgreSQL
+  - Google Cloud
-  - MySQL
+  - NoSQL
 title_more_about_us: if you want to know a bit more about us, take a look below 🙋🏻‍♀️🙋🏻‍♂️
 show_new_title_more_about_us: true
 links_more_about_us: >-